 The Sydney Clinical Skills and Simulation Centre (SCSSC) offers a realistic and immersive simulation experience for healthcare professionals.
 Our simulation labs reflect real-world clinical workplaces, including the following:

-- A realistic operating theater that is outfitted with an operating table, light, trolleys, IV stands, anaesthesia machine and instruments, suitable for both single-discipline and multiprofessional training.
+- A realistic operating theatre which is outfitted with an operating table, light, trolleys, IV stands, anaesthesia machine and instruments, suitable for both single-discipline and interprofessional training.

-- HPS Manikin (METI) designed to conduct sophisticated anaesthetic scenarios featuring physiologic modeling and realistic responses to procedural and pharmacological interventions.
+- HPS Manikin (METI) designed to conduct sophisticated anaesthetic scenarios featuring physiologic modelling and realistic responses to procedural and pharmacological interventions.

 - A separate large laboratory that accommodates two resuscitation bays and is configured for training in emergency departments, intensive care units, recovery rooms, and general wards.

 - Two seminar rooms that are suitable for seminars, debriefing, and breakout sessions.
 Both rooms can accommodate 25 and 15 people respectively.
 All rooms are equipped with touch-screen operated audiovisual facilities with a real-time link to the simulation suites.

 The SCSSC also has a full range of patient simulators, advanced anaesthetic simulator, part-task trainers, and technical and educational support from our team of in-house experts.
 All of these resources are used to provide an immersive and realistic simulation experience that closely mimics real-world clinical situations, allowing healthcare professionals to develop and hone their skills in a safe and controlled environment.

 In addition to this, the Royal North Shore Hospital Post Anaesthesia Care Unit is equipped with its own high fidelity patient simulator designed for regular in-situ training to improve patient care and safety, and to enhance the skills and knowledge of healthcare professionals who work in the department and recovery unit.